 Security

-How Filarr protects your data: KEK/FEK encryption architecture, local-first with zero-knowledge cloud sync.
+How Filarr protects your data: files encrypted on your disk, KEK/FEK architecture, optional end-to-end encrypted cloud sync.

 KEK / FEK Architecture